RajatBhageria/Real-Time-Septa/README.md

-Real Time Septa
+Real Time Septa | NETS150 UPenn Final Project

-Description: An app that creates a virtual graph representation of the SEPTA system and combines it with the SEPTA API to provide useful tools for travelers.
+Description: An app that creates a virtual graph representation of the SEPTA system (Philadelphia Transit) and combines it with the SEPTA API to provide useful tools for travelers.

 • We created a data scraper to turn the SEPTA map into actionable data, by scraping the station list from each of the SEPTA schedules.